 Don’t write off baby boomers

-The media loves to vilify baby boomers – those who will be between the ages of 54 and 72 in 2018 – for the low housing inventory.
+The media loves to vilify baby boomers – those who will be between the ages of 54 and 72 – for the low housing inventory.

 It isn’t that simple, claims Trulia’s Ralph McLaughlin.
 “Surprisingly, we find the share of owner-occupied homes owned by boomers is actually positively correlated with inventory.”

 He goes on to point out the real reason behind the inventory crunch is homebuilders.

 “Homebuilding’s impact – or a lack of it in some places – is by far and away the biggest influence when it comes to inventory woes.”
 Ralph states.
 “This outweighs other explanations by a large margin.”